 Homemade Dog Treats Pumpkin Peanut

-Category: Homemade Breads, Pastries, and Baked Goods
+Highlighted Section: Homemade Breads, Pastries, and Baked Goods

 Bake nourishing dog snacks with pumpkin puree, creamy peanut butter, eggs, whole wheat flour, and warming spices.
 After mixing the wet and dry ingredients, roll out the dough, cut into playful shapes, and bake for a crunchy finish.
 Let them cool before storing in an airtight container to keep them fresh for your furry friends.
 These treats balance flavor and texture, using wholesome ingredients free from artificial sweeteners or nutmeg, and can be refrigerated or frozen for longer lasting enjoyment.